chandan-u/twitter_analysis_using_nlp/README.md

      *"(Reuters) - A rare winter storm hit the U.S. Southeast on Wednesday, bringing Florida's capital its first snow in three decades"*

-2. Why is Israel vecotor closer with cold ?
+2. Why is Israel vector closer with cold ?

      a.
-The reason is simple, these two are not related to cold.
-But some of israili channels reported the news and have, included #israel in the tweet for their publicity.
+The reason is simple: These two are not related to cold.
+But some of Israel channels reported the news and have, included #israel in the tweet for publicity.
 It is just that.

      b.
 In some cases, the tweets include daily news summary of all the headlines.
-In which case you can expect different news , to be in the same sentence.
-But word2vec will fail ove such a dataset.
+In which case you can expect different news ,to be in the same sentence.
+But word2vec will fail over such a dataset.

      c.
 EX: *#israel #ynet #news broadcast by #emetnewspress s korea offers to talk with north on olympics cooperation,2018-01-02 06*